 She came toward him, lying there, without clothes, without sound, without pain or anger, and she extended her flawless arms to him in love.
 The pleasure of her love swept across the room.
 She wanted to give herself, to give him everything, all she was and all she could be, for no other return than his love.
-She wanted his love, all of his love, all of him, everything, all the substance and strength of him.
+She wanted his love, all of him, everything, all the substance and strength of him.